Clive Steele: Early life

-Born on 30 September 1892 at Canterbury, Melbourne the son of Herbert Selwyn Steele and Alice Lydia née Sinclair, Clive was educated at Scotch College (prefect and captain of boats, 1910), and the University of Melbourne (B.C.E.
+Born on 30 September 1892 at Canterbury, Melbourne, Clive Steele was the son of Herbert Selwyn Steele and Alice Lydia née Sinclair.
+He was educated at Scotch College (prefect and captain of boats, 1910), and the University of Melbourne (B.C.E.
 1919).
 He joined the Militia in 1912.

 First World War

 Appointed as a second lieutenant in the Royal Australian Engineers (RAE), Australian Imperial Force on 8 October 1915, he sailed for Egypt in November with the 5th Field Company.
-Arriving on the Western Front in March 1916, he was promoted to captain in September.
-While on recreation leave he married Amie Osland Bilson on 6 January 1917 at West Brompton, London.
+He arrived on the Western Front in March 1916 and was promoted to captain in September.
+While on recreation leave, he married Amie Osland Bilson on 6 January 1917 at West Brompton, London.
 During actions around Péronne, France in August 1918, he commanded a unit undertaking repairs to bridges while under artillery and machine-gun fire.
 On 31 August he undertook reconnaissance 200 yd in front of the Australian lines, providing details of the state of bridges across the River Somme and the Somme Canal.
-For this action he was awarded the Military Cross.
-He was promoted to major in October.
-Arriving back in Australia he was discharged on 1 August 1919.
+For this action he was awarded the Military Cross, the citation for which reads:

+Steele was promoted to major in October.
+He returned to Australia, and was discharged on 1 August 1919.

 Interwar

 Finishing his engineering degree at Melbourne University in 1919, he gained employment with Australian Reinforced Concrete & Engineering Co. until 1921 and then with James Hardie & Co.
 Pty Ltd from 1921 to 1923.
 Setting up private practice in 1924 as a consulting engineer, he designed and supervised structural works including the State Savings Bank of Victoria building in Melbourne, the members' stand at Flemington Racecourse, the National Mutual Life Association of Australasia Ltd building in Brisbane, Her Majesty's Theatre, Sydney and the Melbourne Town Hall.
-From 1919 he had continued to serve in the Militia.
-In 1926 he was promoted to lieutenant colonel and appointed to command the 4th Divisional Engineers (1926–1931) and the 14th Battalion (1933–1939).
+From 1919, he continued serving in the Militia.
+In 1926, he was promoted to lieutenant colonel and appointed to command the 4th Divisional Engineers (1926–1931) and the 14th Battalion (1933–1939).